 You need to like research.

 I hope that someday, I can cover 99% of the topics a homeowner could run into on this blog.
 And while I write several posts a week, my time and budget are limited.
 Someday I’ll be the female version of Bob Vila, but until I can figure out how to grow a rockin’ beard, I’ll be here.
 Don’t worry, though.
 There are wonderful resources out there that cover everything from how to fix textured walls to how to install a brand new kitchen sink (and everything in between).
-I learned everything I know from other people – from researching.
+I learned everything I know from other people, by simply doing my research.
 If you love research, then you’ll love DIY.
 I probably spend just as much time learning about a future project as I do actually doing it.

 You’ll need time.